-All Air China flights depart from Terminal 3 of Beijing PEK Airport which is the second busiest Airport in the world.
-Checking in took over two hours as the Air China desks check in other domestic and international flights.
+All Air China flights depart from Terminal 3 of Beijing PEK Airport which is the second busiest airport in the world.
+Checking in took over two hours as the Air China desks check in other domestic and international Air China flights.
 Funnily enough, a flight leaving 5 minutes before Pyongyang’s was a flight to Incheon in South Korea.
-The check in crowd were a mix of North Koreans and South Koreans.
+The check-in crowd were a mix of North Koreans and South Koreans.
 No one was talking to each other.

-Rowan’s impression: I prefer checking into Air Koryo flights as they have their own dedicated check in counter in Terminal 2 which takes approx. 20 mins to check in.
+Rowan’s impression: I prefer checking into Air Koryo flights as they have their own dedicated check in counter in Terminal 2 which usually takes approx. 20 mins to check-in excluding North Korean holidays.
 It’s a much easier and simpler process to do so.
 The Air China staff were having issues understanding the DPRK visa to prove that we were able to enter North Korea as the visa has no English or Chinese, only Korean.

-The type of aircraft used by Air China was a Boeing 737-700 which is an older aircraft than both of Air Koryo’s IL-204 and AN-158 jets that are used on their Beijing routes.
+The type of aircraft used by Air China was a Boeing 737-700 which is an older aircraft than Air Koryo’s Tu-204-300, Tu-204-100B and two Antonov An-148-100B jets that also service this route.
 When boarding the plane Air China staff welcomed us to an almost empty flight.
 The emergency exit seats were vacant and the staff were kind enough to relocate my group to these seats.
-English version of China Daily were offered to passengers, as well as blankets.
+An English version of China Daily were offered to passengers, as well as blankets.
 I asked two of the crew members if they had been to North Korea before, and they both answered it was their first time.